MTutino/Amplicon_analysis/README.md

 	    (Schirmer and Ijaz et al.,"Insight into biases and sequencing errors for amplicon sequencing with the Illumina MiSeq platform." ,Nucleic Acids Res., 2015)

-	2) Remove singletons and chimeras, and build an OTU table QIIME pipeline: to remove singletons and chimeras and build otu table and phylogenetic tree (open-reference method with usearch61 if possible (it depends on the files' size), otherwise closed-reference method with #		uclust)
+	2) Remove singletons and chimeras, and build an OTU table
+		REMOVED: QIIME pipeline: to remove singletons and chimeras and build otu table and phylogenetic tree (open-reference method with usearch61 if possible (it depends on the files' size), otherwise closed-reference method with #		uclust)

 		UPARSE pipeline: free version limited to 4Gb RAM

 		Vsearch pipeline: A freely available programme almost identical to Uparse but not limited to 4Gb RAM

+		DADA2

 	3)  QIIME to perform beta and alpha diversity analysis